rodu/protect-static/README.md

 A Gulp task implements the algorithm and looks for the encryption password in a `PROTECT_STATIC_KEY` environment variable we should set before to runing `Gulp`.

+### Encrypting your app

-To encrypt your app, **make sure to choose a strong password** and run the following command in the terminal:
+Once you have a strong password, run the following commands:

-`export PROTECT_STATIC_KEY yourChosenPassword gulp`
+`export PROTECT_STATIC_KEY` **PutYourPasswordHere**
+`gulp --silent`

-When the task runs, it copies the files to a release-ready `dist/app` folder, while encrypting the contents.
+Gulp will copy the app files to a release-ready `dist/app` folder, while encrypting the contents.

 The final `dist` folder will also include a login page, alongside a service worker script (more on that later).